 Our work will begin and end with rapid reviews/scoping exercises and knowledge-sharing events, respectively, aimed at identifying the key research questions and the appropriate research designs to be used to test them, the estimated social and economic costs of gambling-related suicide, and ways of evidencing pathways to impact for all stakeholders.

-Each proposal submitted to the Gambling Related Suicide Research Programme was reviewed by three external peer reviewers with relevant expertise.
+Each proposal submitted to the Gambling Related Suicide Research Programme and KMb Grants was reviewed by three external peer reviewers with relevant expertise.
 Before conducting their reviews, each peer reviewer was screened for potential conflicts of interest and whether they had existing relationships with applicants that may influence their review.
 Peer reviewers who were comfortable making their identity public are listed below.
-Each reviewer was asked to assess the proposal based on the evaluation criteria described in SECTION 7 of the application guidelines (Qualitative application guidelines & Quantitative application guidelines).
+Each reviewer was asked to assess the proposal based on the evaluation criteria described in the application guidelines (Research Grants: SECTION 7 of Qualitative application guidelines & Quantitative application guidelines; KMb Grants: APPENDIX A of Knowledge Mobilisation Grant Application Guidelines).
 All those involved in the process were offered an honorarium.

 Each proposal was also independently reviewed by each Adjudication Committee Co-Chair (see below).
-Aggregated anonymized peer reviews were provided to the Co-Chairs who then considered each proposal based the peer reviewers’ assessments, their own assessments, and the stated objectives of the research programme.
-A meeting was convened in which the proposals were discussed, ranked, and funding decisions were made.
+Aggregated anonymized peer reviews were provided to the Co-Chairs who then considered each proposal based on the peer reviewers’ assessments, their own assessments, and the stated objectives of the research programme.
+A meeting was convened in which the proposals were discussed and funding decisions were made.

-Becca Coster, Head of Market Insight, University of Essex.
+Becca Coster, Deputy Director Marketing, Student Recruitment & Admissions (Insight and Strategy), University of Essex.
 Former member of the Gambling Commission’s Lived Experience Advisory Panel (LEAP) who provided expert independent advice on the basis of lived experience of gambling harms.

-Anna van der Gaag, Visiting Professor, Ethics and Regulation, University of Surrey, UK, and Chair, Advisory Board for Safer Gambling at the Gambling Commission (declined honorarium).
+Anna van der Gaag, Visiting Professor, Ethics and Regulation, University of Surrey, UK, and former Chair, Advisory Board for Safer Gambling at the Gambling Commission.

 Zoë Boden-Stuart, Faculty Arts and Social Science, The Open University.
 Public Profile: https://www.open.ac.uk/people/zbs7